MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/3-azure-native-solutions.md

 Your organization has several requirements for moving its applications to Azure virtual machines.
-You must choose the appropriate tool based on your organization's needs.
+You'll select the appropriate tool based on your organization's needs.

 The right provisioning tools depend on your problem, the size of your infrastructure and the outcome you want to achieve.
 As these criteria would vary from network to network, here are a few fundamental metrics that we can use to determine which tool is more suitable for provisioning compute.